majilismage/iban-formatter-extension/README.md

 - **No Tracking** - We don't collect any usage data or analytics

 ## Support & Feedback
+This repository hosts the support resources and documentation for the IBANify Chrome Extension.

+## Support Website

+Visit our support website at [https://majilismage.github.io/iban-formatter-extension](https://majilismage.github.io/iban-formatter-extension)

+## Resources Available

+- Getting Started Guide
+- Frequently Asked Questions
+- Troubleshooting Tips
+- Feedback Submission
+- Privacy Policy
+-
+## Contributing

+If you'd like to contribute to improving our documentation, please feel free to submit a pull request.

+## Contact

+For direct support, please email [majilismage@googlemail.com](mailto:majilismage@googlemail.com)

 If you find IBANify helpful, please consider:
 - **Rating it** on the Chrome Web Store